Date: 11-15 September 2023

 Venue: ESAC, Villafranca del Castillo, Spain.

-Participants will have opportunities to network and to establish a series of research projects in partnership with their colleagues and the scientists supporting the training.
+Teachers on site will have the chance to meet space experts and perform special visits to ESA space centers (ESAC and ESA’s Cebreros tracking station) and to the Astrobiology Center (CSIC-INTA-Torrejn) together with an observing night in collaboration with the ESAC Astronomy Club.
+Participants will also have opportunities to network and to establish a series of research projects in partnership with their colleagues and the scientists supporting the training.
 Take part in this training course and go back to your school with a research project in your hands.

 Who can apply?

-The workshop is open to teachers of all grade levels and subject domains willing to dive into a real STEAM experience (Science, Technology, Engineering, Arts and Maths).
-We believe that learning improves when students are embedded in interdisciplinary experiences and in environments that seamlessly integrate horizontal (across subject domains) and vertical (across different grade levels) articulation.
+The workshop is open to teachers of all grade levels and subject domains willing to dive into a real STEAM experience (Science, Technology, Engineering, Arts and Math).
+We believe that learning improves when students are embedded in interdisciplinary experiences and in environments that seamlessly integrate horizontal (across subject domains) and vertical (across different grade levels) articulation, that is to say, cross-curricular knowledge and practice.

 About the School